jo-migo/optimizely-extensions-cli/README.md

 # optimizely-extensions-cli
 CLI for managing Optimizely Extensions

-**Opt-Extend** is a CLI to simplift interacting with Optimizely Extensions programmatically.
+**Opt-Extend** is a CLI to simplify interacting with Optimizely Extensions programmatically.
-More documentation to come.
+More documentation to come!

 Usage Examples